 Each state allows you to exempt a certain amount of equity in your personal property (any property other than real estate) and your house.
 So whether a trustee will sell your property depends on the amount of equity you have in the property and your state's exemption laws.
-If you have no equity in your house or personal property, you do not have to worry about the trustee taking them.
-However, if you wish to keep them you must continue making regular payments to your lender.
-Your lender may also require you to "reaffirm" your debt (sign a new agreement to make yourself personally liable again) in order to keep the property after bankruptcy.
+If you have no equity in your house or personal property, you don't have to worry about the trustee taking them.
+However, if you wish to keep them, you must continue making regular payments to your lender.
+Your lender may also require you to "reaffirm" your debt (sign a new contract to make yourself personally liable again) to keep the property after bankruptcy.

-Your household goods and clothing are normally fully exempt in your bankruptcy because they usually have little resale value.
+Your household goods and clothing usually are fully exempt in your bankruptcy because they typically have little resale value.
 However, if you do have individual items of high value and are not able to exempt them, then the trustee may try to sell them.

-Money you have in qualified retirement accounts (which meet certain requirements to be tax exempt) are almost always fully exempt.
-Most retirement plans fit into this category so you will normally be allowed to keep all of your retirement savings.
-However, if it is not a true retirement account or if it is fraudulent, then the trustee can go after that money.
+The money you have in qualified retirement accounts (which meet specific requirements to be tax-exempt) are almost always fully exempt.
+Most retirement plans fit into this category, so you will usually be allowed to keep all of your retirement savings.
+However, if it is not a valid retirement account or if it is fraudulent, then the trustee can go after that money.
 Learn about 401k accounts in bankruptcy.

 Most states have exemptions that cover a certain amount of your personal property.
 Some have specific exemptions for items such as jewelry, and may even have a "wild card" exemption that can be used for any type of property.
 The amount of these exemptions depends on your state.